Bristol Wasp Nest Control

 Just before they penetrate the surface, you can sometimes see a very faint brown stain, letting you know in most cases that all that separates you from them is a layer of paint.

-Workers also collect nest building material from particular types of timber with different scents and properties which give each species of wasp a nest with distinctive colour, texture and shape.
+Workers also collect nest building material from particular types of timber with different scents and properties giving each species a nest with a distinctive colour, texture and shape.